What Happens If You Don't Have a Fire Risk Assessment for Your HMO?

 Under Article 32 of the RRO 2005, prosecution can result in an unlimited fine in the Crown Court and up to two years in prison.
 These are not theoretical maximums — they are applied in real cases.

+This is genuinely important — don't skip this bit.
 If a fire occurs and someone is injured or killed, the charge can escalate to manslaughter or corporate manslaughter.
-At that point, a missing fire risk assessment is not just a compliance gap — it is evidence of criminal negligence.
+At that point, a missing fire risk assessment isn't just a compliance gap — it's evidence of criminal negligence.

 5. Rent Repayment Orders

-This is the consequence most landlords do not see coming.
+This is the consequence most landlords don't see coming.

 For a four-bedroom HMO in a mid-sized city charging £600 per room, 12 months of rent across all tenants is over £28,000.
 There is no upper cap that protects the landlord — the tribunal decides the amount based on conduct and circumstances.

 Tenants can bring these claims themselves.
-They do not need the council to act first.
+They don't need the council to act first.
 And once a prosecution or civil penalty is on record, the legal threshold for a successful RRO application drops significantly.

 What about civil penalties?

-Separate from criminal prosecution, local authorities can issue a civil penalty of up to £30,000 per breach.
-Civil penalties do not require a court hearing — the council can issue them directly.
+Separate from criminal prosecution, local authorities can issue a civil penalty of up to £30,000 per breach — a figure that rises to £40,000 under the Renters' Rights Act 2025, which also extends Awaab's Law to private landlords and introduces the Private Rented Sector database.
+Civil penalties don't require a court hearing — the council can issue them directly.
 They can be issued alongside other enforcement action, not instead of it.
+So yes, you can face a civil penalty and a criminal prosecution at the same time.

 "My managing agent handles this"

 This is one of the most common and most dangerous assumptions in the HMO sector.
 A managing agent can take on day-to-day responsibilities, but unless they have explicitly assumed the role of responsible person in writing, the legal liability under the RRO 2005 remains with the landlord.
-If there is no compliant FRA, you are the one facing enforcement — not them.
+If there's no compliant FRA, you're the one facing enforcement — not them.

 Check what your agent actually provides.
-If they cannot produce a written fire risk assessment document on request, you do not have one.
+If they can't produce a written fire risk assessment document on request, you don't have one.

 The written record requirement

-Alarms and detection systems are part of that assessment — if you are unsure whether your smoke alarms and CO detectors meet the legal standard, see our guide to smoke alarm and CO detector requirements for HMOs.
+Alarms and detection systems are part of that assessment — if you're unsure whether your smoke alarms and CO detectors meet the legal standard, see our guide to smoke alarm and CO detector requirements for HMOs.

 Five separate enforcement routes.
 Unlimited fines.
 Up to two years in prison.
-Rent repayment orders worth tens of thousands.
+Rent repayment orders worth tens of thousands of pounds.
 Licence revocation.
-And all of it avoidable with a written, compliant fire risk assessment that you review regularly.
+All of it avoidable with a written, compliant fire risk assessment that you review regularly.

-FRASafe guides you through a BS 9792:2025-aligned assessment — free to complete, £45 for the council-ready PDF.
+If you need to get sorted quickly — before an inspection or licence renewal — FRASafe guides you through a BS 9792:2025-aligned assessment that's specifically built for HMO landlords.
+It's free to complete, £45 for the council-ready PDF.
 It covers every area the RRO 2005 requires: escape routes, fire detection, alarm grades, emergency lighting, fire doors, and more.

 Ready to produce your HMO fire risk assessment?